jamesncox/mealzys/README.md

   a. add category to recipe for breakfast/lunch/dinner
   b. add dynamic list of clients and their restrctions to recipe show page
   c. change the recipe show page list of ingredients, etc. into an actual table with rows/columns?
+  d. write scope method in Recipe model to sort by breakfast, lunch, dinner in the index view.